Built to Last - Chapter One

 Antonio has promised to do very wicked things to me, and I won’t trade that in for someone who’s looking to be set up for life.

-“You will one day,” she sings as if there’s some secret to falling in love that I need to experience for myself.
+“You will one day,” she says, as if there’s some secret to falling in love that I need to experience.

 “Not likely,” I mumble, pushing through the door.